mbradburn/lifepo-battery/README.md

 is less than the nominal capacity, which may mean that they're "Grade B" cells -- maybe the manufacturer tested them and they weren't up to snuff so they're being unloaded for cheap.

+If you search around on AliExpress, there are a lot of different cells available with different capacities, including Grade A cells.

 ### Battery Management System

 It's a good idea to use a Battery Management System (BMS) with a lithium battery.
 This is a